-The materials selection/collection development policy is used by the library staff in the selection of materials and also serves to acquaint the general public with the principles of selection.
+The collection development policy is used by the library staff in the selection of materials and also serves to acquaint the general public with the principles of selection.

-The Library Bill of Rights and The Freedom to Read Statement have been endorsed by the Middletown Fall Creek Township Public Library Board of Trustees and are integral parts of the policy.
+The American Library Association’s Library Bill of Rights and The Freedom to Read Statement have been endorsed by the Middletown Fall Creek Township Public Library Board of Trustees and are integral parts of the policy.

-The materials selection/collection development policy, like all other policies, will be reviewed and/or revised as the need arises.
+The collection development policy, like all other policies, will be reviewed and/or revised as the need arises.

 B. Responsibility for Selection

-The ultimate responsibility for selection of library materials rests with the library director who operates within the framework of the policies determined by the Middletown Fall Creek Township Public Library Board of Trustees.
-This responsibility may be shared with other members of the library staff; however, because the director must be available to answer to the library board and the general public for actual selections made, the director has the authority to reject or select any item contrary to the recommendations of the staff.
+The Library Director holds ultimate responsibility for the selection of library materials due to their education, training, and experience.
+The director will operate within the framework of the policies determined by the Middletown Fall Creek Township Public Library Board of Trustees.
+This responsibility may be shared with other members of the library staff; however, because of trustee and patron accountability the Director has the authority to reject or select any item contrary to the recommendations of the staff.